pborenstein/twohorses/src/twohorses.md

 ## The first night

-One night the brown horse had a dream that disturbed him very much.
-He dreamed that Equus, the god of horses, appeared to him and said:
+<p class="first-line">One night, the brown horse had a dream that disturbed him very much.
+He
+dreamed that Equus, the god of horses, appeared to him and said:
 "Brown horse!
 Brown horse!
-You will race three more times, and then you shall die!"
+You will race three more times, and then you shall die!"</p>

 In the morning, the white horse could see that